 Don’t tell me that people don’t visit gardens in Winter.
 They do.
-It was West Dean’s first day of the season, a bonus that they were opening in aid of the NGS, and it was humming with visitors.
+It was West Dean’s first day of the season, a bonus that they were opening in aid of the National Garden Scheme, and it was humming with visitors.

 B and I consulted the map, not really sure why, not from a fear of getting lost but I suppose because it was there.